-43. The site supports no amphibian breeding habitat; however, suitable terrestrial habitat is present in the form of boundary hedgerows and artificial refugia within the garden centre, i.e. pallets, sheds and plant pots.
-Four ponds are located within a 500m radius, three of which are connected to the site by the northern hedgerows; c.152m northeast, c.190m southwest and c.430m southwest.
-Although great crested newt (gcn) have not been recorded within these ponds, they are known to be present in the wider area (three sites between 1.9-2.1km south).
+- 44. The site supports no amphibian breeding habitat; however, suitable terrestrial habitat is present in the form of boundary hedgerows and artificial refugia within the garden centre, i.e. pallets, rubble piles, log piles, felt, timber and plant pots.
+Four ponds are located within a 500m radius, three of which are connected to the site by the northern hedgerows; c.152m northeast, c.190m southwest and c.430m southwest. - 45.
+Although great crested newt (gcn) has not been recorded within these ponds, they are known to be present in the wider area (three sites between 1.9 2.1 km south of the site).
 As such a landscape appraisal has been produced later in this report to determine what level of survey is appropriate for this site.